-According to Claire O’Neill, project manager at Amber Women’s Refuge in Kilkenny Ireland, the survivor’s journey - mindset, vulnerability, and strength – differs for every woman.
+According to Claire O’Neill, project manager at Amber Women’s Refuge in Kilkenny Ireland, the survivor’s journey - mind-set, vulnerability, and strength – differs for every woman.
 Some leave their abusive relationships at the first point of abuse, while others leave after many years.
 The differences in the emotional, financial, and social resources that are available to them create different outcomes.
-Claire also highlighted that women will leave for good when they realise that it is too dangerous for them to stay.
+Claire also highlighted that women will leave for good when they feel that it is too dangerous for them to stay.
 However, the idea of “too dangerous” is subjective and is dependent on the type and severity of abuse they are experiencing.
 This is especially problematic because it classifies abuse into acceptable abuse and dangerous abuse, yet any form of abuse is inherently dangerous.
 Further, women in abusive relationships may become so accustomed to abuse that they miscalculate the danger in their relationships and end up being seriously harmed or even killed by their abusive partners.

 As previously mentioned, victims of abuse can leave and go back to their abusive relationships several times before they leave for good.
-Others use shelters as a “resting” place as they wait for their partners to cool off.
+Others use shelters as “resting” place as they wait for their partners to cool off.
 Shelters are aware of this and as such they offer supports according to the women’s needs.
-Apart from her inner conflict, a woman experiencing abuse is also likely to encounter conflict with her family and friends who feel leaving her abuser is an easy decision to make.
+Apart from her inner conflict, a woman experiencing abuse is also likely to encounter conflict with her family and friends who feel it is an easy decision to make.
 Her apparent indecisiveness may leave her isolated with nowhere to go when she finally decides to leave for good.
 Friends and family that are emotionally invested in the abuse experience burnout.
-Remarks like “Ah!
+I have often heard comments like “Ah!
 Leave her!
 She seems to enjoy the beatings because she keeps on going back,” and “We have given up,” and even “Never help an abused woman because she will get you into trouble with her partner when she goes back.”
 The reality is watching a family member suffer abuse is painful and some withdraw from offering support because they cannot tolerate their loved one in so much pain.

-Amber Women’s Refuge, as a haven of hope for women fleeing abusive relationships, is open to people from all demographics, serving familial and individual needs.
-Claire highlighted that the shelter offers a safe place for the women to stop and think, clear their heads, and see things from a distance whiling receiving clear and concise information.
-Women and their children are supported in getting welfare payments; medical interventions; child protection and referrals; applications to social housing; legal information; counselling and group therapy; court accompaniment, as well as other supports.
+There is a stigma attached to women’s shelters.
+The women who go there are viewed as victims or weak and their dependence on the social welfare system while they try to regain their lives maybe viewed as a drain to society.
+The stigma makes it difficult to make that decision to leave for good; and as Claire states the lack of alternative accommodation prevents women from leaving domestic abuse situations.
+Amber Woman’s refuge is a haven of hope for women who are fleeing abusive relationships.
+They are open to people from all demographics and their familial and individual needs.
+Claire highlighted that the shelter offers a safe place for the women to stop and think, clear their heads, see things from a distance, get clear and concise information.
+Women and their children are supported in getting welfare payments; medical interventions; child protection and referrals; applications to social housing; legal information; counselling and group therapy; court accompaniment as well as other supports.
 This helps the women see the possibilities of an abuse-free life.
 It also helps them see their power in relation to the abuse they are experiencing.